emberjs/rfcs/text/0000-ember-data-packages.md

 This RFC should be seen as a continuation of the `javascript-modules` RFC that defined explicit import paths for `emberjs`.

 Codemods and lint rules would be provided to convert existing imports to the new syntax.
-Existing import locations would continue to exist for a time but would print build-time deprecations.
+Existing import locations would continue to exist for a time but would at some point in the future be made to print build-time deprecations.

+End users would need to run the codemod at some point, but no other changes will be required.

 Ember documentation and guides would be updated to reflect these new import paths as well as to utilize the new package divisions to improve the teaching story.